ChristianMct/helium-artifacts/README.md

 The experiment runner executes all experiment in the grid, outputting each experiment result on a new line.

+### Further configuration of Helium
+The configuration of the Helium nodes in the experiments can be found in the `genConfigForNode` function of the `helium/app/main.go` file.
+The current configuration matches the one used for the paper's experiment, and it has the following performance-related characteristics:
+- it uses FHE parameters with a polynomial degree of $2^12$ and a coefficient modulus of 109 bits.
+- it limits to 3 the number concurrently running protocols per *session node* (`MaxProtoPerNode` and `MaxParticipation`), and to 32 the number of concurrently running protocols at the helper (`MaxAggregation`).
+- it limits to 10 the number of concurrently running circuits (`MaxCircuitEvaluation`).

 ## Reproducing the MP-SPDZ baseline results
 This section is aimed at reproducing the MP-SPDZ baseline results.
 Note that this part is time consuming and subject to more randomness that is out of our control.
 The build part takes ~15 minutes on our machine.
 The run part depends on the grid and can be approximated from the